zacharied/anki-content-injector/README.md

 * Support for more than one file.
 * Global HTML/CSS/JS can be toggled without having to delete or move the file(s).

-Do note that this plugin makes no changes to the content of your cards; all changes are limited to when the card is being rendered.
+Do note that this add-on makes no changes to the content of your cards; all changes are limited to when the card is being rendered.
 Be sure that your decks work without your injection files before sharing them with others!